-BAFTA-winning UK drama writer, producer and director Sally Wainwright is best known for creating memorable characters and penning some of the UK’s most popular TV dramas like Happy Valley, Last Tango in Halifax and Scott and Bailey.
+BAFTA-winning UK drama writer, producer and director Sally Wainwright is best known for writing memorable characters and creating some of the UK’s most popular TV dramas like Happy Valley, Last Tango in Halifax and Scott and Bailey.
 But how did she first break into drama writing?
 She tells us all in this exclusive interview.

 With a writing career spanning over 25 years, Sally first cut her teeth as a jobbing writer on long running BBC Radio 4 soap, The Archers.
 She said: